openfoodfacts/openfoodfacts-server/docs/introduction/api.md

 Data in the Open Food Facts database is provided voluntarily by users who want to support the program.
 As a result, there are no assurances that the data is accurate, complete, or reliable.
 The user assumes the entire risk of using the data.

+## Before You Start

+The Open Food Facts database is available under the [Open Database License](https://opendatacommons.org/licenses/odbl/1.0/).
+The individual contents of the database are available under the [Database Contents License](https://opendatacommons.org/licenses/dbcl/1.0/).
+Product images are available under the [Creative Commons Attribution ShareAlike](https://creativecommons.org/licenses/by-sa/3.0/deed.en) license.
+They may contain graphical elements subject to copyright or other rights that may, in some cases, be reproduced (quotation rights or fair use).

+Please read the [Terms and conditions of use and reuse](https://world.openfoodfacts.org/terms-of-use) before reusing the data.

+We are interested in learning what the Open Food Facts data is used for.
+It is not mandatory, but we would very much appreciate it if you [tell us about your reuses](mailto:contact@openfoodfacts.org) so that we can share them with the Open Food Facts community.

+## How to Best Use the API

+### General principles

+- You can search for product information, including many useful computed values.
+- If you can't get the information on a specific product, you can get your user to send photos and data that will then be processed by Open Food Facts AI and contributors to get the computed result you want to show them.
+- You can also implement the complete flow so that they immediately get the result with some effort on their side.

+### If your users do not expect a result immediately (e.g., Inventory apps)

+- Submit photos (front/nutrition/ingredients): the most painless thing for your users
+- The Open Food Facts AI Robotoff will generate some derived data from the photos.
+- Over time, other apps and the Open Food Facts community will fill the data gaps.

+### If your users expect a result immediately (e.g., Nutrition apps)

+- Submit nutrition facts + category > get Nutri-Score
+- Submit ingredients > get the NOVA group (about food ultra-processing), additives, allergens, normalized ingredients, vegan, vegetarian…
+- Submit category + labels > soon get the Eco-Score (about environmental impact)

 ## Environment

 The OpenFoodFacts API has two environments.